 Pre-workout has grown to become a common term among athletes and gym goers in the recent past.
 Basically, pre-work supplements are a combination of certain ingredients that work synergistically to give you the boost required in training or workouts.
 They are fundamentally performance enhancers that don’t use steroids or hormones.
 The ingredients can include a blend of caffeine, creatine, beta-alanine, branched chain amino acids (BCAAs) and nitric oxide agents among others.
 The combination and proportions of the mentioned ingredients vary from one package to the other.
 Sometimes, pre-workout supplements are not for everyone.
-Some individuals do not respond well to high doses of ingredients like caffeine.
+Some individuals do not respond well to high doses of ingredients like caffeine or creatine.
 Others are clueless about the ingredients they are putting in their bodies while the rest just can’t afford them.
 The good news is that if pre-workout supplements don’t work for you, there are plenty of alternatives out there.
 With the expert input of top nutritionists, we have curated a list of 5 of the best alternatives to pre-workout supplements you can utilize to enhance your performance.

 Why You Should Try Natural Alternatives

 Before we discuss the reasons for trying alternatives to pre-workout supplements, it is important to note that when used correctly, these supplements are not harmful.
 The moment other illegal or harmful ingredients are introduced is when you should worry.
 One such harmful element that has been found in some supplements is DMAA.
 That is exactly why we have written this article – to enlighten you on the best alternative pre-workout boosters.